isomerpages/pa-cdcne/_events/Past Events/Healthier Together @ Tampines.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/HSGNECDC_429.jpg">
 </div>
+<p>The event also mark the launch of the <a href="https://www.gowhere.gov.sg/tampinescares/" rel="noopener noreferrer nofollow" target="_blank">TampinesCaresGoWhere</a> website.
+This platform offers residents a one-stop solution for accessing various health, care, and support services in Tampines Town.</p>
+<p></p>
 <p>We thank all partners and residents for supporting the launch of the
 <a href="https://www.gowhere.gov.sg/tampinescares/" rel="noopener noreferrer nofollow" target="_blank">TampinesCaresGoWhere</a>website.</p>
-<p>marking the launch of the <a href="https://www.gowhere.gov.sg/tampinescares/" rel="noopener noreferrer nofollow" target="_blank">TampinesCaresGoWhere</a> website.
-This platform offers residents a one-stop solution for accessing various health, care, and support services in Tampines Town.</p>
-<p></p>